sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-pdf-file.rst

 Reading And Parsing PDF File
 ---------------------

-``DatasetPDF`` processor uses the passed loacation to download PDF file, parse its content into string and create the DataFrame.
+``DatasetPDF`` processor uses the passed location to download PDF file, parse its content into string and create the DataFrame.

 Processor Configuration